-Exercise affects the circulatory system, respiratory system, and the muscles.
-Short term effects occur immediately as we begin to exercise.
-Long term effects are more concerned with adaptive changes over time with regular exercise.
+Exercise affects the circulatory system, respiratory system, and muscles.
+Short-term effects occur immediately as we begin to exercise.
+Long-term effects are more concerned with adaptive changes over time with regular exercise.

 - The release of adrenaline (often before exercise even begins) causes the heart rate to rise

 - Venous return increases due to the higher Cardiac Output and the skeletal muscle pump and respiratory pump

 - Increases in Lactic Acid (produced during the early anaerobic phase of exercise), Carbon Dioxide (due to increased rates of energy production), and temperature all act as stimuli to the cardiac control centre which responds by further increasing the heart rate